aengl/turtle-cv/README.md

 You can browse all available themes in the [🌠 Theme Gallery](https://aengl.github.io/turtle-cv/gallery).

-If you want to write your own theme, or make a simple adjustment to an existing one, the best way to start is to download it from the [themes folder](themes).
-If the theme extends another theme (the Pug file starts with an `extends` directive) you will have to download that theme as well and put it in a sibling folder.
+If you want to write your own theme, or make a simple adjustment to an existing one, the best way to start is to have a look at the [existing themes](themes).
+Your theme file can live right next to your CV file and still import parts of existing themes using the `theme://` URI in an `import` ([example](themes/dark.jsx)).

 Make a few adjustments and use it by adding a `-t` option like this:

 ```
 turtle-cv cv.yml -t /path/to/my_theme
 ```

+CSS is coded right into the JSX using [styled-jsx](https://github.com/zeit/styled-jsx), though you can use any other CSS-in-JS of your choice.

+If you want to use NPM modules beyond the ones that this project supports, you can create a `package.json` in your theme folder and import dependencies as usual.

 ## Schema